Chapter 1: Resisting Urges and Curious Concerns

 Once she was out of the classroom, Kelly nudged Caleb again, still not over the scenario she had just witnessed.

 "Kelly, if you'll give me a chance to speak then I will be able to explain, no?
-What are you eating these days in lunch by the way?
+What are you eating these days for lunch by the way?
 Sherlock Holmes?"

 Kelly's glare at him made him add, "No, I just meant, you are behaving like a detective you know.
 I knew she will never agree to come with us, I was just having some fun."
 He winked at her.